jundalisay/spblist/content/en/research/mohammad/quran/sura-002c.md

 {{< /l >}}

 {{< r a="Jews" >}}
-Moses, we will not believe in you unless we see Allah plainly.
+Moses, we will not believe in you unless we see Enki plainly.
 {{< /r >}}

 <!-- So He turned to you in repentance.
 He is the Accepter of Repentance, the Merciful. -->

 Thereupon the thunderbolt struck you, as you looked on.
+Then We:
-Then We revived you after your death, so that you may be appreciative.
+- revived you after your death, so that you may be appreciative
+- shaded you with clouds
+- sent down to you manna and quails:

+{{< l a="Enki" >}}
-We shaded you with clouds, and We sent down to you manna and quails: “Eat of the good things We have provided for you.”
+Eat of the good things We have provided for you.
+{{< /l >}}

 They did not wrong Us, but they used to wrong their own souls.

+We said:

+{{< l a="Enki" >}}
-We said, “Enter this town, and eat plentifully from it whatever you wish; but enter the gate humbly, and say, 'Pardon.'
+Enter this town, and eat plentifully from it whatever you wish.
+But enter the gate humbly, and say, 'Pardon.'
 We will forgive your sins, and give increase to the virtuous.”
+{{< /l >}}

 But the wrongdoers among them substituted words other than those given to them, so We sent down on the wrongdoers a plague from heaven, because of their wicked behavior.

-When Moses prayed for water for his people, We said, “Strike the rock with your staff.”
+When Moses prayed for water for his people, We said

+{{< l a="Enki" >}}
+Strike the rock with your staff.
+{{< /l >}}

 Thereupon 12 springs gushed out from it.
 Each tribe recognized its drinking-place.

 {{< l a="Moses" >}}
-Eat and drink from Allah’s provision.
+Eat and drink from Enki’s provision.
 Do not corrupt the earth with disobedience.
 {{< /l >}}

 {{< r a="Jews" >}}